trabnett/nba_player_ranker_webapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-NBA Player Ranker is a one page React app that allows users to enter the name of a past or present NBA player, then retireves relevant data from the [NBA Player Ranker Server](https://github.com/trabnett/nba-player-ranker-server) which retireves relevant pictures, info and videos.
+NBA Player Ranker is a one page React app that allows users to enter the name of a past or present NBA player, then retireves relevant data from the [NBA Player Ranker Server](https://github.com/trabnett/nba-player-ranker-server) which provides relevant pictures, info and videos from other internet sources.
 It also alows you to rank your list of players.
 Data is stored persistantly with Postgres.

 This webapp is hosted on heroku at:
 [NBA Player Ranker webapp](https://nba-player-ranker.herokuapp.com/)